Network sovereignty

-In internet governance, network sovereignty (also called digital sovereignty or cyber sovereignty) is the effort of a governing entity, such as a state, to create boundaries on a network and then exert a form of control, often in the form of law enforcement over such boundaries.
+In internet governance, network sovereignty (part of digital sovereignty and cyber sovereignty) is the effort of a governing entity, such as a state, to create boundaries on a network and then exert a form of control, often in the form of law enforcement over such boundaries.

 Much like states invoke sole power over their physical territorial boundaries, state sovereignty, such governing bodies also invoke sole power within the network boundaries they set and claim network sovereignty.
 In the context of the Internet, the intention is to govern the web and control it within the borders of the state.
 Often, that is witnessed as states seeking to control all information flowing into and within their borders.

 The concept stems from questions of how states can maintain law over an entity such like the Internet, whose infrastructure exists in real space, but its entity itself exists in the intangible cyberspace.
 According to Joel Reidenberg, "Networks have key attributes of sovereignty: participant/citizens via service provider membership agreements, 'constitutional' rights through contractual terms of service, and police powers through taxation (fees) and system operator sanctions."
 Indeed, many countries have pushed to ensure the protection of their citizens' privacy and of internal business longevity by data protection and information privacy legislation (see the EU's Data Protection Directive, the UK's Data Protection Act 1998).

 Network sovereignty has implications for state security, Internet governance, and the users of the Internet's national and international networks.

 Implications for state security

 Networks are challenging places for states to extend their sovereign control.
 In her book Sociology in the Age of the Internet, communications professor Allison Cavanagh argues that state sovereignty has been drastically decreased by networks.

 Other scholars such as Saskia Sassen and Joel R. Reidenberg agree.
-Sassen argues that the state's power is limited in cyberspace and that networks, particularly the numerous private tunnels for institutions such as banks.
+Sassen argues that the state's power is limited in cyberspace and networks, particularly the numerous private tunnels for institutions such as banks.
 Sassen further postulates that these private tunnels create tensions within the state because the state itself is not one voice.
 Reidenberg refers to what he terms "Permeable National Borders," effectively echoing Sassen's arguments about the private tunnels, which pass through numerous networks.
 Reidenberg goes on to state that intellectual property can easily pass through such networks, which incentivizes businesses and content providers to encrypt their products.
 The various interests in a network are echoed within the state, by lobby groups.